retrotheft/svelte-mainloop/README.md

 That's literally all you need to do to get moving, but svelte-mainloop has a lot more functionality.

 For starters, MainLoop gives you 4 different stages of the loop to tap into, which are used for various purposes.
 Each stage uses a callback that is slightly different, with different parameters.
-The most common one, and the one used above, is **update**.
+The most common one, and the one used above, is **update**. (the others are **begin**, **draw** and **end**.)

 **Update** accepts **delta**, which is the time since the last update.
 You can use this to keep track of the time your app has been running, like so: